Table of contents

 Honey bees do not heat their hives the way we heat our homes.
-Instead, they concentrate on keeping the cluster warm by vibrating their flight muscles.
+Instead, honey bees stay warm by clustering tightly together and vibrating their flight muscles.
 The center of the cluster is the warmest part of the hive, and the temperature drops as you move out from the center.

 The interior of the hive is warmer than the outside air because heat escapes from the cluster and the hive itself offers a small amount of insulation.
 But the bees do not attempt to keep the entire space warm.
 In fact, the air inside the hive can be quite cold.